 Curriculum Vitae Template

-The following template will give you an example of what to include in your CV and shows the appropriate format for a curriculum vitae.
+A CV template gives you an example of what you might include in your own CV.
+It also shows you the appropriate format for a curriculum vitae.

 City, State, Country

 Optional Personal Information (depending on country)